-National Competition: The winner of the New York Branch Competition advances to the National Competition (tentatively scheduled for April 26-28, 2015).
-Read more about last year's National Competition.
+National Competition (May 1, 2017): The winner of the ESU New York Branch (community) Shakespeare Competition advances to the National Competition in New York City (scheduled for April 29 - May 2, 2017).

 The ESU celebrates English as a shared language to foster global understanding and good will by providing educational and cultural opportunities for students, educators, and members.